Enhancing Novel View Synthesis via Geometry Grounded Set Diffusion: Geometry Grounded Set Diffusion

+Being trained on web-scale images, the existing image diffusion models lack explicit understanding of 3D structures.
+The lack of 3D understanding limits their effectiveness in enhancing severe rendering artifacts, leading to unrealistic and inconsistent generations.
+As a remedy, we propose to extract the rich scene geometries~\ie 3D coordinate maps and camera poses, readily available in 3DGS and encode them into the diffusion process.

-\paragraph{Geometric Image Rendering} Beyond RGB rendering—where color values from 3D Gaussian primitives are projected onto the 2D camera plane—we introduce \textit{geometric rendering}, which encodes the 3D coordinates of Gaussian centers instead of colors.
+\textbf{Extracting coordinate maps} In addition to standard RGB rendering—where color values associated with 3D Gaussian primitives are projected onto the image plane—we compute a complementary \emph{geometric rendering} that projects the 3D world coordinates of Gaussian centers into the camera view.